 1. Young people.
 Aging changes everything, including body clocks and how our bodies rebuild.
 When puberty severs a third of your synaptic connections, you need a lot of rebuilding.
-To learn, earn, create deep memories and be reasonably friendly in the morning the average high school-college student needs about 9.5 hours of sleep.
-Their bodies are also biologically set up to go to bed later than at any other age, often with preferred sleep times of 1- 2 AM or later.
+To learn, earn, create deep memories and be reasonably friendly in the morning, the average high school or college student needs about nine-and-a-half hours of sleep.
+Their bodies are also biologically set up to go to bed later than at any other age, often with preferred sleep times of 1 to 2 A.M. or later.

 No wonder alarm manufacturers sense an "exciting opportunity" with high school and college students.
 Many alarms create noise levels that cause hearing loss and are regulated by the Occupational Safety and Health Administration – and the kids still can't wake up.

 2. Deep sleep and sleepwalkers.
 Ever heard someone having night terrors?
 Chances are good you won't forget.
-Blood curdling screams and Freddie Krueger white faces are bad enough, but they still won't wake up!
-No wonder sleepwalkers with sleep terrors get very quiet telling their boyfriend or girlfriend what they really do at night - particularly as they're asleep, and don't remember what happened.
+Bloodcurdling screams and Freddie Krueger faces are bad enough, but they still won't wake up!
+No wonder sleepwalkers with sleep terrors get very quiet telling their boyfriend or girlfriend what they really do at night – particularly as they're asleep, and don't remember what happened.

 Deep sleep is indeed deep, the closest we normally get to natural coma.
 It's really hard to wake people up in deep sleep, which becomes an emergency when your spouse picks up the car keys and starts backing the car out of the garage without activating the garage door.

 6. Young people with ADHD.
-For reasons I do not know, many kids with ADHD also are naturally long sleepers, who tell me they will easily sleep 12-14 hours of every 24 unless someone wakes them up.
+For reasons I do not know, many kids with ADHD also are naturally long sleepers, who tell me they will easily sleep 12 to 14 hours of every 24 unless someone wakes them up.
 Though not showing any evidence of narcolepsy, they sometimes prove profoundly sleepy on daytime sleepiness tests.

 What people have to learn is not just how to sneak more sleep time, but how to rest on the job – and in very short order.
 That's where active rest techniques come in.
 Lots of physical activity also helps, letting the body more efficiently remake itself.